luerhard/chapter_regression_and_artifical/main.md

 As we will see, differences of [!ml] and [!ts] are (mostly) grounded in different epistemological perspectives.
 While recent overviews characterize ML-related methods and provide guidance for future research  [@molina:MachineLearningSociology.2019; @grimmer:MachineLearningSocial.2021], our contribution's goal is to point out key differences and commonalities between [!ts] and [!ml].
-We will illustrate how a typical social scientists' approach might look like and how using ML techniques would change the results.
+We will illustrate what a typical social scientists' approach might look like and how using ML techniques would change the results.
-For this purpose, we will first elaborate some theoretical differences and similarities between inferential statistics and [!ml].
+For this purpose, we will first elaborate on some theoretical differences and similarities between inferential statistics and [!ml].
 We will then exemplify those differences by using a well-known database, the [!ess] [@essround9:EuropeanSocialSurvey.2019]\todo{use correct ess version(s)}.
 In particular, we will focus on two main parts of any regression\todo[author=LE]{klären, ob wir regression oder classification machen} analysis: estimators and goodness of fit.
 Comparing logistic regressions and two popular [!ml] algorithms \footnote{hier shcon wording klären, was also ML "regression" meint?} (Random Forest, Ridge Regression), we will explain how [!ml] works and, more importantly, how they are typically used by researchers outside the social scientists.
-In so doing we will reveal how *epistemological* differences shape the potential usage of [!ml] in the social sciences and discuss the methodological trade-off when it comes to the question whether to apply [!ml] or [!ts].
+In so doing we will reveal how *epistemological* differences shape the potential usage of [!ml] in the social sciences and discuss the methodological trade-off when it comes to the question of whether to apply [!ml] or [!ts].
-As it is often the case, combining both seems like the most promising way. <!--in besser-->
+As is often the case, combining both seems like the most promising way. <!--in besser-->

 # Knowledge Acquisition in the Social Sciences